The Importance of Proper Documentation for Your Workers’ Comp Claim

 The Importance of Proper Documentation

 When filing a workers’ comp claim, it is essential to provide accurate and complete documentation.
-Proper documentation is necessary to prove that your injury or illness was caused by your job.
-Without the right documentation, your claim could be denied or delayed.
+Proper documentation is necessary to prove that your job caused your injury or illness.
+Without the proper documentation, your claim could be denied or delayed.

 When filing a workers’ comp claim, you should provide the following documents: